MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 \mbox{margin of error} = (\mbox{multiplier}) \times (\mbox{standard error of the statistic})
 \]</div>\EndKnitrBlock{onebox}

-In Section \@ref(conf-int-one-prop) we will discuss different percentages for the confidence interval (e.g., 90% confidence interval or 99% confidence interval).
+In Section \@ref(theory-prop) we will discuss different percentages for the confidence interval (e.g., 90% confidence interval or 99% confidence interval).
 Section \@ref(two-prop-boot-ci) provides a longer discussion on what "95% confidence" actually means.

 ## The normal distribution {#normal}